bootlin/training-materials/slides/networking-socket/networking-socket.typ

 - The message contains the original packet content, and one or more ancilllary messages

-- Mecanism also used for non-error use-cases:
+- Mechanism also used for non-error use-cases:

   - *timestamping* of transmitted packets, looped back to the error queue with an associated timestamp

-  - *zerocopy* packets, to notify when a buffer can be safely re-used
+  - *zerocopy* packets, to notify when a buffer can be safely reused

 === read() and write()